This is what distinguishes our product portfolio:

 Hydraulics simulate air loads

 System tests check redundancies and the function of the control computer in interaction with all relevant system and structure components, which is partially quite complex.
 In these tests, the air loads as well as high and low temperatures of at least -56°C respectively of at most +90°C are simulated.
 For Airbus in Bremen, an additional focus during the test of the high lift divide system is on the qualification of novel high lift components.
 Wherever linear forces act in these test stands, industrial hydraulic cylinders by Hänchen from Ostfildern near Stuttgart are generally used, especially in the simulation of air loads.
+Read more about Hänchen servo hydraulic test actuators for test stands.

 Figure 1 Slat station with 14 industrial hydraulic cylinders by Hänchen